You’ll enjoy this sweet treat even more with the right type of wine

 Sometimes the easiest way to pair any food with wine is to match the color, and this is especially easy with our classic red velvet cake and a pinot noir.
 This wine is great for bringing out the undertones of chocolate in the cake and accenting them with its own berry and cherry flavors.

 PICTURED: Red Velvet Bundt Cake

 The best wine and food pairings complement each other, which is why cheesecake and a white dessert wine work so well together.
 Cheesecake typically has a high-fat content, and a white wine that’s a little more acidic, such as Sauternes, creates a very nice balance.

 Lemon-flavored cakes and Prosecco

 Whether it’s a lemon cake or just one that is lemon flavored, Prosecco is your best bet.
-This is because not only is it a light wine, its citrus flavors will bring out the tartness in the lemon.
+Not only is it a light wine, but its citrus flavors will bring out the tartness in the lemon.
 This will augment both the wine and the cake.

 Vanilla cake and Riesling